1

 Fenceline monitoring also provides notifications to surrounding communities when an exceedance occurs.
 Prior to monitoring, and on a five year cycle, each covered facility must prepare and submit a fenceline monitoring plan to the Air Pollution Control Division for approval.
 The division also hosts public meetings and public comment periods prior to finalizing the plans.

-Additional information on draft fenceline monitoring plans for each of Colorado’s covered facilities is available on the division’s Air Toxics Act website.
+Additional information on draft fenceline monitoring plans for each of Colorado’s covered facilities is available on the on the division’s Regulate Air Toxics Act website.

 Final fenceline monitoring plans and data will be linked here as they become available:

-*Disclaimer: Please note, these sites are managed and updated by third-parties.
+*Disclaimer: These sites are managed and updated by third-parties.
 The Air Pollution Control Division cannot confirm the accuracy of the data published at any given time.

 Community air toxics monitoring